Persian Gulf: Colonial era

-Portuguese expansion into the Indian Ocean in the early 16th century following Vasco da Gama's voyages of exploration saw them battle the Ottomans up the coast of the Persian Gulf.
+Portuguese expansion into the Indian Ocean in the early 16th century following Vasco da Gama's voyages of exploration saw Afonso de Albuquerque capture the strategically located kingdom of Hormuz.
+The Portuguese fought the Ottomans in the Persian Gulf.
 In 1521, a Portuguese force led by commander Antonio Correia invaded Bahrain to take control of the wealth created by its pearl industry.
-On 29 April 1602, Shāh Abbās, the Persian emperor of the Safavid Persian Empire, expelled the Portuguese from Bahrain, and that date is commemorated as National Persian Gulf day in Iran.
+On 29 April 1602, Shāh Abbās, the Persian emperor of the Safavid Persian Empire, expelled the Portuguese from Bahrain, and that date is commemorated as Persian Gulf National Day in Iran.
 With the support of the British fleet, in 1622 'Abbās took the island of Hormuz from the Portuguese; much of the trade was diverted to the town of Bandar 'Abbās, which he had taken from the Portuguese in 1615 and had named after himself.
-The Persian Gulf was therefore opened to a flourishing commerce with the Portuguese, Dutch, French, Spanish and the British merchants, who were granted particular privileges.
+The Persian Gulf was therefore opened to a flourishing commerce with the Portuguese, Dutch, French, and British merchants, who were granted particular privileges.

 The Ottoman Empire reasserted itself into Eastern Arabia in 1871.
 Under military and political pressure from the governor of the Ottoman Vilayet of Baghdad, Midhat Pasha, the ruling Al Thani tribe submitted peacefully to Ottoman rule.
 The Ottomans were forced to withdraw from the area with the start of World War I and the need for troops in various other frontiers.

-In World War II, the Western Allies used Iran as a conduit to transport military and industrial supply to the USSR, through a pathway known historically as the "Persian Corridor".
+In World War II and following the Anglo-Soviet invasion of Iran, the Western Allies used Iran as a conduit to transport military and industrial supply to the USSR, through a pathway known historically as the "Persian Corridor".
 Britain utilized the Persian Gulf as the entry point for the supply chain in order to make use of the Trans-Iranian Railway.
 The Persian Gulf therefore became a critical maritime path through which the Allies transported equipment to Soviet Union against the Nazi invasion.

 The piracy in the Persian Gulf was prevalent until the 19th century.
 Many of the most notable historical instances of piracy were perpetrated by the Al Qasimi tribe.
 This led to the British mounting the Persian Gulf campaign of 1819.
 The campaign led to the signing of the General Maritime Treaty of 1820 between the British and the Sheikhs of what was then known as the "Pirate Coast".
 From 1763 until 1971, the British Empire maintained varying degrees of political control over some of the Persian Gulf states, including the United Arab Emirates (originally called the Trucial States) and at various times Bahrain, Kuwait, Oman, and Qatar through the British Residency of the Persian Gulf.